bradjohnl/gpt_python_cli/README.md

 Options:

-    --question, -q <question>: Ask a generic question --model, -m <model>: Specify the model to use (gpt-4 only for the moment) --file, -f <file_path>: Use a file as input for the model --prompt, -p <prompt_name>: Use a custom prompt from the library --print-only, -po: Print the command without asking to continue --save-log, -sl: Save the chat log to a default path --tokens, -t <tokens> Specify the number of tokens to use (default: 2000) --library-path, -lp <path>        Specify the docs library path for custom data (Other parameters except -q will not work when using custom data at the moment)
+  --question, -q <question>         Ask a generic question --model, -m <model>               Specify the model to use (gpt-4 only for the moment) --file, -f <file_path>            Use a file as input for the model --prompt, -p <prompt_name>        Use a custom prompt from the library --print-only, -po                 Print the command without asking to continue --save-log, -sl                   Save the chat log to a default path --tokens, -t <tokens>             Specify the number of tokens to use (default: 2000) --add-to-index, -ai <file_path>   Add a file to the custom index --index-path, -ip <index_path>    Specify the directory path where the custom index is located be used with custom data --help, -h                        Show this help message
-    --index-path, -ip <path>          Specify the index path for custom data (Other parameters except -q will not work when using custom data at the moment)
-    --help, -h: Show the help message

 ```